codeborne/play-tests/README.md

 ### 6.9

 * upgrade to selenide 3.10 (disabled selenide built-proxy server by default)
+* do not print tests' standard output to console (but it still can be found in test report)
 * create text report only for failed tests (do not spam logs with report of succeeded tests)
 * upgrade to Gradle 3.1